dche35472-sudo/IATA_group5/results_TextRepresentation/README.md

 # Text Representation / Output Format – Main Results

-This folder contains the main result files for the **text representation / output format comparison** part of the project.
+This folder contains the main result files for the text representation / output format comparison part of the project.

 ## Purpose of this module

 The goal of this part is to compare different ways of representing the target sentence in the same image-to-sentence task.

-The original baseline uses a **multi-label bag-of-words style output**, where the model predicts whether predefined words appear in the description.
+The original baseline uses a multi-label bag-of-words style output, where the model predicts whether predefined words appear in the description.

-The structured model instead uses a **slot-based output format**, where the sentence is decomposed into structured components such as:
+The structured model instead uses a slot-based output format, where the sentence is decomposed into structured components such as:

 - anchor size / colour / shape
 - relation 1